lldpd/lldpd/README.md

  1. If your system does not use standard Linux interface, you can support additional interfaces by implementing the appropriate `struct lldpd_ops`.
-You can look at `src/daemon/interfaces.c` for examples.
-You also need to implement an interface handler which is a function that will take care of some interface (including the regular ones if they need special treatment).
-This handler will be responsible to instantiate the appropriate `struct lldpd_hardware` structure and associate it to the appropriate `struct lldpd_ops`.
-Again, there are examples in `src/daemon/interfaces.c`.
-The handler should be added to the list of handlers in `src/daemon/lldpd.c` in `lldpd_update_localports()`.
+You can look at `src/daemon/interfaces-linux.c` for examples.
+Also, have a look at `interfaces_update()` which is responsible for discovering and registering interfaces.

  2. `lldpctl` provides a convenient way to query `lldpd`.
 It also comes with various outputs, including XML which allows one to